counter

 Does TPU need cooling while 3D printing?

 Usually, TPU doesn’t need a cooling fan, but a lot depends on your settings.
-For example, 3D printing with TPU without a cooling fan is normal, but using a cooling fan at around 40% is recommended if printing at high temperatures and speeds.
+For example, 3D printing with TPU without a cooling fan is normal, but a cooling fan at around 40% is recommended if printing at high temperatures and speeds.
 Using a cooling fan is also important when you have bridges.

 How fast can you 3D print with TPU?